gregg127/anton/docs/docs/01_cluster.md

     --output rendered/$WORKER.yaml \
     anton https://$WORKER_IP:6443
     ```
-    3. apply the configuration to the machine (this step will trigger Talos installation to disk):
+    3. Apply the configuration to the machine (this step will trigger Talos installation to disk):
     ```console
     talosctl apply-config --insecure \
     --nodes $WORKER_IP \
     --file rendered/$WORKER.yaml
     ```
-    4. wait for the installation to finish
+    4. Wait for the installation to finish.
-    5. once finished check if worker has successfully joined the cluster:
+    5. Once finished, check if the worker has successfully joined the cluster:
     ```console
     kubectl get nodes -o=wide
     ```
-    6. shutdown the machine, remove USB Drive and start the machine again
+    6. Shut down the machine, remove the USB drive, and start the machine again.
-    7. after some time check if the node is in **READY** status:
+    7. After some time, check if the node is in the **READY** status:
     ```console
     kubectl get nodes -o=wide
     ```
-    8. check the dashboard:
+    8. Check the dashboard:
     ```console
     talosctl dashboard \
     --nodes $WORKER_IP \